AwesomeAley/ObsidianNotes/Introduction to Unix/Linux Commands.md

-find/locate - locates path to specified file whereis - finds source files for a command type - determines information about various commands
+find/locate - locates path to specified file whereis - finds source files for a command type - determines information about various commands ps - list processes running on the system watch - monitor processes